 If you are already interested in a particular product, learn more about your local market.
 Check out farmers’ markets, meet other local producers, speak to customers as you shop.
 Better yet, survey farmers’ markets to see if any crops or products are under-represented.

 The best part of these portals is their local bent.
 If you’re based in Oregon and want to know more about growing blackberries, you couldn’t find a better resource.
 Many University extensions also publish reports specific to different farm products.
-These reports might include estimates for production costs and returns, like this one on the University of Maryland Extension Portal.
+They may include estimates for production costs and returns, like this Crop Budgets page on the University of Maryland Extension Portal.

 As part of the research process, it is also highly recommended that you turn to your local state department of agriculture.
 Not only will they be able to provide you with the latest information on farming in your state, but they will also be able to help you figure out what licenses you need to register for, and give you local information on food safety, pesticides, market access and much more.

 If you still have trouble choosing an enterprise, here’s a guide on how to pick a how to pick a high-value crop, including detailed advice on how to evaluate your resources and personal considerations.
 If you’re willing to spend a bit of money, the Profitable Plants Digest has some niche-specific guides.

 If you’d still like to know more about formal market research processes, you can read this complete guide.